chad-dickens/Sweet-Baby-Rays/Invoice Creation/README.md

 PRIMARY KEY(ID));
 ```

-However, the actual process of getting the data out of Access and into MySQL was giving me some grief, so I just exported the data into CSV files and used brute force with python to get it in, as per populating_sales_data.py.
+However, the actual process of getting the data out of Access and into MySQL was giving me some grief, so I just exported the data into CSV files and used python to get it in, as per populating_sales_data.py.

 ```python
 import mysql.connector